-Accuracy estimates were based on the evaluation of a sample of pixels, which we call the reference database.
-The number of pixels in the reference database was pre-determined by statistical sampling techniques.
-Each year, each pixel in the reference database was carefully evaluated by three technicians trained in visual interpretation of Lansat images.
-The evaluation of a pixel in a given year was considered valid only when two or three technicians agreed on the class observed in the pixel.
-Accuracy assessment is then done using metrics that compare the class mapped with the class evaluated by the technicians in the reference database.
-We report yearly accuracy estimates with c.a. of 5% error for each class in the mapping.
+Accuracy estimates were based on the evaluation of a pixel sample, which we call the reference database, consisting of ~ 75,000 samples.
+The number of pixels in the reference database was predetermined by statistical sampling techniques.
+Each year, each pixel from the reference database was evaluated by technicians trained in visual interpretation of Landsat images.
+Accuracy was assessed using metrics that compare the mapped class with the class evaluated by the technicians in the reference database.

 In each year, the accuracy analysis is done by cross-tabulating the sample frequencies of the mapped and real classes, in the format of Table 1.
 The frequencies ni,j represent the number of pixels in the sample classified as class i, and evaluated as class j.
 The line marginal totals, , represent the number of samples mapped as class i, while the column marginal totals, , represent the number of samples that were evaluated by the technicians as class j.
 Table 1 is commonly called the error matrix or confusion matrix.

 Table 1: Generic sample error matrix